osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 Add-ADGroupMember -Identity "Backup Operators" -Members "svc-golden$"
 ```

-`svc-golden$` is created and added to Backup Operators.
+`svc-golden$` is created as a gMSA and added to Backup Operators.
 A realistic service account in a privileged group — exactly the kind of account that survives a cursory post-incident review.

+The lab also enumerated a pre-existing dMSA (`svc-backup$`) and extracted its associated KDS key — confirming the technique applies equally to both account types.
+The full bruteforce against the dMSA path was not executed in this run.

 ### Offline Credential Derivation